kronpano/PanoPuzzle/README.md

 The panopuzzlev2 link will be removed and replaced by the panopuzzle URL in the next week if no major issues are reported.

-Main screen when starting the game will look like this
+When starting the game it will look like this
 <img src="screenshots/MainInfo.jpg" width=1000><br>
 This gives you all the information you need to play the game - just look around by dragging the panoramic image with the finger/mouse or move your mobile device around and click/tap on a tile to rotate it until all the tiles are pointing in the right direction.<br>
 Some settings can be changed, puzzles can be selected directly and puzzle categories can be changed by clicking/tapping the settings cog-icon at the bottom left of the screen which will open up a small settings panel.